 Who is eligible?

-- You are not over 35 years of age at the start of the 2017/18 academic year.
+- You are not over 35 years of age on 1 September 2018.

-- You obtained excellent results during your prior education programmes, as demonstrated by your latest grade transcript.
-If several applicants are equally qualified, we will give preference to applicants whose transcript(s) demonstrate that they are among the top 5% of the 2017/18 scholarship programme applicants.
+- You have obtained excellent results during your prior education programmes, as demonstrated by your latest grade transcript or certified by academic excellence.
+If several applicants are equally qualified, we will give preference to applicants whose academic transcript or certified letter of academic excellence demonstrate that they are among the top 5% of the 2018/19 scholarship programme applicants.

 Amount of the Holland-High Potential scholarship programme 2017/18

 |Living expenses||€ 12,350 (13 months) or € 23,750 (25 months)||Paid to students by the Scholarship Office|

 |Health & liability insurance||€ 710||Arranged for and paid by the Scholarship Office|

 |Visa application costs||€ 317 (subject to change in 2018)||Arranged for and paid by the Scholarship Office|